 Cincinnati Preschool Promise: “Where Every Kid Has Access to a High-Quality Preschool”Cincinnati, OH, City Council Member Greg Landsman is a former public schoolteacher and a staunch advocate for families in southwest Ohio.
 Prior to joining the city council, Landsman served as the executive director of Cincinnati’s Strive Partnership where he spearheaded an effort to create a voter-approved children’s fund that provides $15 million per year to support preschool services for the city’s 3- and 4-year-olds.
 This “first-in-the-nation” investment passed in 2016 with the largest margin of victory in the history of school levies in Cincinnati and voters reauthorized the fund in 2020.
-Since its first authorization in 2016, Cincinnati Preschool Promise has helped 200 community-based preschool providers improve their program quality ratings and has provided 3,000 families with preschool tuition assistance.We spoke with Council Member Landsman about his previous work with Cincinnati Preschool Promise and his career advocating for working families.Filed under:Early Childhood, Advocates/Intermediaries, Policymakers/Agency Leaders, Video, Voter-Approved Children’s FundsFiled under:Early Childhood, Advocates/Intermediaries, Policymakers/Agency Leaders, Video, Voter-Approved Children’s FundsMore Resources Video Public Financing in Times of Uncertainty Presenters share strategies for confronting challenges kids' programs and services face during these unstable political times.
-Publication Travis County Votes “Yes” for Affordable Child Care Advocates in Travis County, TX, won a ballot measure in 2024 that will provide more than $75 million annually to fund services for infants, toddlers, children, and youth.
-Updates and Events News March 20, 2025 Multiple State Legislatures Introduce Bills to Provide Sustained Funding for Kids News January 29, 2025 State Tax Cuts Threaten Public Funding Just When Child and Youth Programs Are Most Needed Insights December 11, 2024 Reflecting on a Year of Accomplishments for Children and Youth—and Preparing for a New Political Climate Close Share it!
+Since its first authorization in 2016, Cincinnati Preschool Promise has helped 200 community-based preschool providers improve their program quality ratings and has provided 3,000 families with preschool tuition assistance.We spoke with Council Member Landsman about his previous work with Cincinnati Preschool Promise and his career advocating for working families.Filed under:Early Childhood, Advocates/Intermediaries, Policymakers/Agency Leaders, Video, Voter-Approved Children’s FundsFiled under:Early Childhood, Advocates/Intermediaries, Policymakers/Agency Leaders, Video, Voter-Approved Children’s FundsMore Resources Course Cost Modeling 101: Getting Real About the True Costs of Infant and Toddler Care Learn how to build a cost model that supports child care for children from birth to age 3.
+Database Federal Funding Streams for Children and Youth Services This database catalogs the purposes and key characteristics of 304 federal funding streams that support cradle-to-career initiatives.
+Updates and Events Guest Blog June 12, 2025 Youth Development Is the Solution America Needs.
+Payouts from Social Media Lawsuits Can Provide the Funding.
+News March 20, 2025 Multiple State Legislatures Introduce Bills to Provide Sustained Funding for Kids News January 29, 2025 State Tax Cuts Threaten Public Funding Just When Child and Youth Programs Are Most Needed Close Share it!
 Share on Facebook Share on X Share on LinkedIn Click to copy URL Link Copied!

 News March 20, 2025 Multiple State Legislatures Introduce Bills to Provide Sustained Funding for Kids